-- i) Put option on the company, if default happens - ii) Lien on units invested in Aditya Birla Sunlife Mutual Fund amounting to ₹ 35 Millions - iii) First charge on Land situated at Sarigam - iv) Personal Guarantee of Key Management Personnel
+I. Put option on the Company, if default happens

+- II.
+Lien on units invested in Aditya Birla Sunlife Mutual Fund amounting to ₹75.01 Millions - III.
+First charge on Land situated at Sarigam. - IV.
+Personal Guarantee of Chairman and his family members